public final class NodeNumericRangeQuery<T extends Number> extends MultiNodeTermQuery

 To use this, you must first index the

-).
+numeric values using NumericField (expert: NumericTokenStream).
 If your terms are instead textual,

-you should use NodeTermRangeQuery
+you should use NodeTermRangeQuery.

-You create a new NodeNumericRangeQuery
+You create a new NodeNumericRangeQuery with the static

 factory methods, eg:

-The performance of NodeNumericRangeQuery
+The performance of NodeNumericRangeQuery is much better

-than the corresponding NodeTermRangeQuery
+than the corresponding NodeTermRangeQuery because the

 number of terms that must be searched is usually far